-- Generating and developing concepts and finished designs to meet Communication, Industrial and Environmental design briefs.
-Eg. logo design, visual identity and collateral, packaging, architectural plans and models, drawings and mock-ups of designed objects - Analysing how designers engage and manipulate the customer to purchase a particular product, use a service, or communicate a message or concept - Creating finished design presentations for a client of your choosing.
+- Research & written analysis of design practices, and existing designs - Identify a design problem/s, developing a design brief, generating and developing concepts and visual designs to address design briefs.
+Eg. logo design, visual identity and collateral, packaging, architectural plans and 3D models, drawings and mock-ups of designed 3D objects - Create and present finished design presentations and solutions for a design problem and/or client